Khirokitia: Discovery

 The site was discovered in 1934 by Porphyrios Dikaios, director of the Department of Antiquities who carried out six excavations between 1934 and 1946.
 His initial findings were published in The Journal of Hellenic Studies in 1934.
-Further excavations were then held in the early 1970s but were interrupted by the Turkish invasion of the island.
+Dikaios initially believed the settlement was established around 4000 BC.
+However, radiocarbon dating revealed a foundation date of around 7000 BC.
+Further excavations were then held in the early 1970s but were interrupted by the 1974 Turkish invasion of Cyprus.
 A French mission under the direction of Alain Le Brun resumed excavation of the site in 1977.
 It was occupied from the 7th until the 4th millennium BC.